 Final Thoughts

-Navigating the DNO application process is critical to setting up a safe and compliant DIY solar system.
+Navigating the DNO application process is a key part of setting up a safe and compliant DIY solar system.
 Understanding your system’s requirements, gathering the proper documents, and engaging with your DNO early can ensure a smooth connection process.
-Remember, the appropriate planning today guarantees a hassle-free setup and maximizes the benefits of your new solar installation.
+Once your DNO registration is sorted, you can also register to export surplus energy and earn from your generation.
+For a full picture of what financial support is available, see our UK Solar Panel Grants and Incentives 2026 guide.